Ankita1-a/Agentic-Financial-Document-Analyst/README.md

 python -m ingest.build_index manifest.json data/financials.sqlite data/chroma_db
 ```

-It's safe to re-run this later if you add a report or re-ingest one —
+It's safe to re-run this later if a report is added or one is re-ingested
-facts get upserted and that company/year's chunks get replaced, not
+— facts get upserted and that company/year's chunks get replaced, not
 duplicated.
 Parsing is cached; extraction isn't, so a re-run still spends
 fresh API calls on that part specifically.